AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Also, I found that a small diagram with a pen and paper, deciding on what will be a class, what will be a method and what will be an argument helps to create a test and to make sense of the entirety of the project.
 Those small diagrams enable me to have the logic on paper and to avoid to re-understand the entire flow each time.

 Then, taking time to identify the type of data between each block helps to understand it deeply, as my projects were quite small, I did succeed to get a good understanding of flows without every diagram detailled however I can see the benefit of it in bigger projects.
 Where I could do a diagram per feature created, so each of my commit on Github would have a diagram relevant to the current state of the implemented features.

+---
+----- Here is how I would draw a UML diagram from requirements. -----

 At Makers, we used Unified Modeling Language, or UML, to model the relationship among CEO, COO and HR manager, what was very valuable is the broad common understanding of this kind of diagram.
 Here I used a similar approach to model the Bank Tech Test